TrendingTechnology/reactgo.com-1/content/react/whatisreact.md

 ---

-- React is a JavaScript library used to build views which are mainly concentrated on the view part in the MVC model.
+- React is a JavaScript library used to build views(User interfaces) which are mainly concentrated on the view part in the MVC model.
 - Everything is a reusable and composable piece of code.
 - You can build any type of modern web apps such as single page apps, progressive web apps by using React.